IBM/mas-tas-appconnect-flows/README.md

 ### Access to an instance of App Connect with a deployed instance of a Designer is required.

-Two accounts are need to be created from the 'Catalog' tab in order to connect the applications.
+Two accounts need to be created from the 'Catalog' tab in order to connect the applications.

 Once all of the connectors have loaded, type in 'http' to find the HTTP Application.